youngturing/tidy-docs/main_page.md

 ## Explore

 So you have your first started - that's really good!
 Now you can look at other projects using our [Explore](docs/user-documentation/explore-docs/explore.md) subpage.
 It enables you to exchange information with scientists from different institutions, learn about their work and share your own achievements.

+## Getting help

+Having trouble?
+We’d like to help!

+* Try the [FAQ](docs/user-documentation/user-docs/faq.md) – it’s got answers to many common questions.

+## Contact

+If you'd like to reach us then here is our contact information:

+* Email Address: contact@tidy.com